Rickmsd/namemaker/README.md

 # What is namemaker?
 Namemaker is a random name generator.
 Use it to procedurally create names for places and characters in a game, or to break through writer's block while trying to come up with handcrafted names.
 Input your own training data to make any kind of names you want.

+# Useful features
+* Several built-in training data sets to get different "sounds" to your names.
+* Ability to use your own training data.
+* Control over the realism and length of generated names.
+* Full control of the RNG to make name generation repeatable.
+* Ability to ban profanity or other words from appearing in generated names.
+* Ability to place arbitrary restrictions on the generated names.
+* Avoidance of repeated names by default.

 # How to install
 Use pip in your command line.